WSJ’s Top Book Recommendations-Cary Regional

 "One night in December, a corpse is found in Room 622 of the Hotel Verbier, a luxury hotel in the Swiss Alps.
 A police investigation begins without definite end, and public interest wanes with the passage of time.
 Years later, the writer Joel Dicker, Switzerland's most famous literary ingenue, arrives at that same hotel to recover from a bad breakup, mourn the death of his longtime publisher, and begin his next novel.
 Little does Joel know that his...

-Book cover for "The extinction of Irena Rey"
+Book cover for "The eye of the Bedlam Bride"

-Star rating for The extinction of Irena Rey
+Star rating for The eye of the Bedlam Bride

 Average Rating: